RaffLab/SIM-centriole-ring-measurement/README.md

 ## Running and tests
 ### Download the example files
 From Demo folder in this repository download example1.tif to exmple5.tif.
 Save them on the Desktop.
 Create a new folder called Demo.
 Place Demo folder in your local machine.
-The images were taken by OMX-V3 microscope and converted to tif formate for our usage.
+The images were taken by OMX-V3 microscope and converted to tif format for our usage.

 Open terminal and type:
 ```